sentinelsat/sentinelsat/docs/api_overview.rst

 Search Sentinel-2 L1C by tile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To search for recent Sentinel-2 L1C imagery by MGRS tile, use the `tileid` parameter:
+To search for recent Sentinel-2 L1C imagery by MGRS tile, you can use the `tileid` parameter:

 .. code-block:: python